hassanzohdy/astek/README.md

 - Any `import` file in the `app.scss`
 - All `common` sass files
 - Current page `scss` file

+### Styling production
+Ad the end of every request, a file with page name will be created in the `css` folder based on current page as it will be generated automatically from the `scss` code.

+For example if we're developing `product` page, then its corresponding css file will be `style/css/product.css`.

+> Please note that the page style file will include only `sass` code not the other stylesheets in the `config.json`

 # Layout
 All common sections + current page are contained in the `layout.php` file.